drgomulka/my-commands/README.md

 ## my-commands-list

 When no fzf is installed, the `mapfile` alternative can be used.
-It uses  mapfile -t items to rid the commands_list.txt file.
+It uses  mapfile -t items to read the commands_list.txt file.
 Then it uses the bash select ITEM in [LIST] construct to do the selection of your favourite commands.
 Select by entering the number from the list.